Sustainability Literacy Assessment

 Cal Poly Humboldt's Sustainability Literacy Assessment (SLA) is a method for evaluating students’ skills, knowledge, and attitudes about fundamental sustainability concepts.
 Developed through a partnership between the Office of Sustainability and the Department of Sociology, the SLA is also an effective tool for evaluating the success of sustainability education initiatives within the framework of a number of campus academic goals and programs, including:

-• Cal Poly Humboldt Undergraduate Institutional Learning Outcome #2.
+• Institutional Learning Outcome #2.
 Sustainability and Environmental Awareness: Humboldt graduates will be able to explain how the functions of the natural world, society, and the economy depend on the resilience, sustainability, and conservation of ecological systems.

 • 2021-2026 Cal Poly Humboldt Strategic Plan.
 Resources Stewardship & Sustainability Goal 4: Create a Sustainable Institution.
 Champion sustainability by realizing the interconnectedness of the environment, the economy, and our society.